Fall 2017 Enrollment

-King’s is located at 56 Broadway in the heart of Manhattan’s Financial District, steps away from numerous historic landmarks and prominent New York icons.
-Students live in luxury Manhattan high-rise apartments within a ten-minute walk of campus.
+King’s is located at 56 Broadway in the heart of Manhattan’s Financial District, steps from numerous historic landmarks and prominent New York icons.
+Many students live within a ten minutes’ walk of campus in luxury high-rise apartments in Lower Manhattan, and others live in a brand-new development in Downtown Brooklyn—a mere fifteen-minute subway ride away.

 |First-Year Seminars and Experiences||X|